Employment Discrimination Lawyer

 Unfortunately, discrimination in the workplace remains a fact of life, even in the 21st century.
 This is true despite the existence of laws against discrimination, including the New Jersey Law Against Discrimination.

 While employment discrimination continues, there is rarely “smoking gun” evidence of its existence.
 Instead, discrimination often takes more subtle forms.
 There is rarely a paper trail.
 To succeed in an employment discrimination case, you need the right attorney.
 Your best option is to find an employment lawyer with a proven track record of winning employment discrimination cases.
-At Schall & Barasch LLC, our New Jersey employment discrimination lawyers have years of experience working with discrimination cases and all employment law cases.
+At Schall & Barasch LLC, our New Jersey employment discrimination lawyer, Patricia Barasch, has years of experience working with discrimination cases and all employment law cases.

 Info Box

-Contact the professionals at Schall & Barasch LLC today to schedule a consultation with our employment discrimination lawyers in New Jersey
+Contact Schall & Barasch LLC today to schedule a consultation with our employment discrimination lawyers in New Jersey

 What Is the New Jersey Law Against Employment Discrimination?